apollographql/router/.changesets/fix_bryn_service_version.md

 ### Allow overriding of service version ([PR #5689](https://github.com/apollographql/router/pull/5689))

-Previously `service.version` was not overridable via yaml and was ignored.
-It is now possible to set this explicitly which can be useful for users producing custom builds of the Router.
+The router now supports configuration of `service.version` via YAML file configuration.
+This enables users to produce custom versioned builds of the router.

 The following example overrides the version to be `1.0`:
 ```yaml